Who we are

 Leading the nation in quality anesthesia

-USAP is the nation’s leading provider of high-quality anesthesia and chronic pain management.
+USAP is the nation’s leading provider of high-quality anesthesia.
 First and foremost, we’re people.
 We’re a tight-knit team of passionate, compassionate, caring people of all genders, ages, colors, cultures and creeds.
 We're anesthesiologists, CRNAs and administrative care team members providing direct care to patients.
 We heeded the call and entered healthcare to improve the lives of others.

 We’re a rapidly growing organization, currently with over 3,500 clinical team members serving 26 million people nationwide.
 And, we’re a lot like you.
 We enjoy spending time with our families, coaching our kids’ soccer teams, hiking, traveling, cooking, reading, dancing, giving back to our communities and a whole lot more.

 USAP unites us.
 We’re one culture, guided by our mission, values and hearts to enhance the patient experience and make a positive impact on anesthesia care and patient outcomes.

 USAP’s mission is to provide superior anesthesia services through our commitment to quality, excellence, safety, innovation and leadership.
 USAP recognizes the value of all people and is devoted to achieving positive outcomes via relationships established between patients, employees and clinical staff.

 Our values guide our decisions and conduct